queicherius/gw2api-client/docs/cache-storages.md

 ### `gw2api-client/build/cache/memory`

-Caches the data a basic in-memory storage.
+Caches the data using a basic in-memory storage.

 **Options:**